tts-tcq-2024/paradigm-shift-in-cs-navanee867/README.md

 - Apect oriented to capture repeating aspects

 ## Enchancement added
-1.Each parameter will have a tolerance to it.
+- Each parameter will have a tolerance to it.
 Added features to check if the paramter is within the range of the updated value with tolerance.
-Language option added to choose between English or German.
+- Language option added to choose between English or German.
-2.The appropriate ok, warning or error message will be printed on the console.
+- The appropriate ok, warning or error message will be printed on the console.